monoclex/Old-EE-Documentation/README.md

 Documentation on the protocol for  Old EE

 # Important Data

 Game Id : `everybody-edits-old-gue3mggr0mppaimep8jw`

 Room Type: `FlixelWalker1`

 Connect `PlayerIO.connect(stage,"everybody-edits-old-gue3mggr0mppaimep8jw","public","whatever","",function(c:Client):void`

+## How RoomId works

+You need to get the X and Y position of the world in the lobby.

+The X ranges from 0 to 8, and the Y ranges from 0-5

+So an example looks like this: `0x0`, `8x5`, and everything inbetween.

 # Send